On edge-primitive 3-arc-transitive graphs: Alternating groups

-To prove Proposition \ref{prop:alternatinggroups} we follow the method outlined at the end of Section \ref{sec:prelim}.
 We proceed by considering each type of maximal subgroup $E$ of $G$.
 First assume $n \ne 6$.
 By the O'Nan Scott theorem, $E$ is either intransitive, imprimitive or primitive in its natural action, and if $E$ is primitive then it is either of affine, diagonal, product or almost simple type (see for example \cite{LPS}).
 The case where $E$ is intransitive or imprimitive is dealt with in Section \ref{sec:intransitive}, and the remaining cases are considered in Section \ref{sec:primitive}.
 The case where $n=6$ is different due to an exceptional outer automorphism, and we consider this case separately in Section \ref{sec:a6}.